Egg Recipient Process

 The egg donation process may seem overwhelming at first, but our staff walks you through each step.
 Whether you are seeking fresh donor eggs or frozen donor eggs, meeting and exceeding your expectations is our top priority.
 Below is a brief description of each step of the egg donation process for our recipients.
 Have additional questions?
 Want to learn more?
 Call one of our donor coordinators for a more detailed discussion.

 Recipients meet with their physician to review the planned cycle.
 Because the process is complex, specific steps vary depending on the use of fresh donor eggs and frozen donor eggs.
-It is important to review the time frames involved.
-Your physician and donor egg nurse will review the screening and testing requirements necessary before selecting a donor.
-Please know that Midwest Fertility strictly adheres to the Society for Assisted Reproductive Technology (SART) guidelines for screening and testing of all egg donors.
+Your physician and donor coordinator will review the screening and testing requirements necessary before selecting a donor.

-Deciding to consider egg donation can be very difficult.
-All couples considering conception through the use of donor eggs are required to meet with a fertility counselor at The Cabin Counseling & Resource Center in Zionsville, Ind.
-Your appointment should be made after meeting with your physician.
-Counselors at The Cabin are committed to providing psychological and emotional support in an effort to minimize the stress of the process.
-Please visit their site to learn more about their services and approach.
+Couples considering conception through the use of donor eggs are required to meet with a fertility counselor at The Cabin Counseling & Resource Center in Zionsville, IN.
+Counselors at The Cabin are committed to providing psycho-social education and emotional support in an effort to minimize the stress of the process.

 All screening requirements for the recipient and spouse/partner must be completed prior to matching with an anonymous donor.

 4. Anonymous Egg Donor Selection